Passwords are not enough. Add extra layers of security with two-step login.

 <RequestMap applicationId="default"> <Host name="example.org"> <Path name="mfa-secured" authType="shibboleth" requireSession="true" entityID="https://eduid.ch/idp/shibboleth" authnContextClassRef="https://refeds.org/profile/mfa"> <AccessControl> <AND> <Rule require="affiliation">staff</Rule> <Rule require="authnContextClassRef">https://refeds.org/profile/mfa</Rule> </AND> </AccessControl> </Path> </Host> </RequestMap>

-An application can also request Two-Step Login on demand.
+An application can also request two-step login when it is required for a specific user.
 It just needs to send the user to a Shibboleth SessionInitiator (default is /Shibboleth.sso/Login) with the GET request parameter '

 authnContextClassRef' and the value '